Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Resting</b></summary>
-There are two kinds of rests: <b>Sleeps</b> and <b>Naps</b>.
-To Sleep, you must find a shelter where there is no immediate danger.
-Sleeping for 8 hours removes all accumulated Fatigue.
-To Nap, you need an hour in a comfortable place.
-Napping removes 1 Fatigue.

-While resting, you can eat <b>Food</b> in your Inventory.
-Doing so, you heal all your Vigor to its maximum.
+There are three kinds of rests: <b>Sleeps</b>, <b>Naps</b> and <b>Full rests</b>.

+You can only sleep if you're in a sheltered, warm and dry place, and you eat some food.
+Sleeping heals all HP lost.
+If HP is at maximum, you heal 1d6 Ability damage if someone can tend to you.
+Sleeping takes <b>4 hours</b>.

+You can take a nap pretty much everywhere, although you still have to eat some food.
+Napping heals 1d6+1 HP.
+It takes <b>10 minutes</b>.

+You can only take a full rest in complete security, on a bed in town.
+It heals all your HP and ability damage.
+It takes <b>a week</b>, although you don't need to be only in bed during this time.
+A week's worth of lodging and food usually costs around 20p.

 </details>